Time Out Teddy

 Made specially for the National Exchange Club, Time Out Teddy bears are a warm, safe and loving friend to a child who has been abused, neglected or traumatized.
 The teddy bear serves as a calming tool for a child to hold in a time of crisis.

 The Exchange Club of Madison and the Polson Excel Club have launched a Time Out Teddy bear program with the fire and police departments of Clinton, Guilford and Madison.
 They are donating Time Out Teddy bears to be carried in patrol cars and rescue vehicles.
-Police officers and first responders frequently come into contact with with children who have been abused, involved in serious car accidents, fires or domestic violence episodes.
+Police officers and first responders frequently come into contact with children who have been abused, involved in serious car accidents, fires or domestic violence episodes.
 This program helps those on the scene to better communicate with a child who is under stress, upset, and fearful.

 Time Out Teddy Song